Adamduehansen/adh-blog/posts/dependency-injection-with-react.md

 }
 ```

-Now add a new file for a React context for the user service:
+Now add a new file.
+This file is going to contain a few interesting things:

 ```javascript
 // src/contexts/UserServiceContext.ts